projacktor/biolog/README.md

-# Biolog interface for laboratory calculating
+# MetaBacTrack interface for laboratory calculating